epfl-lasa/iam_dual_arm_control/README.md

 ```

-# Usage of the dual-arm_controller on real robots
+# Running the controller on real robots

 ## For grabbing and tossing objects